SkymanOne/folidity/reports/main.typ

 == Formal Verification

 Folidity's grammar is structured with first-class support for formal verification in mind.
-Therefore, the compiler can imply and prove certain mathematical and functional properties of the program directly from the code without the need to perform any context translations like it is done in the aforementioned solutions.
+Therefore, the compiler can imply and prove certain mathematical and functional properties of the program directly from the code without the need to perform any context translations, as in the aforementioned solutions.

-This chapter illustrates a couple of examples of how model consistency and constraint satisfiability can be directly proven directly from the source code of a typical Folidity program.
+This chapter illustrates several examples of how model consistency and constraint satisfiability can be proven directly from the source code of a typical Folidity program.

 === Model consistency